ShuXingYu94/NGS_Process_Sample/README.md

 ## Interpreting Results

 ### 1. Introduction of the folders
-Ater execution of `main.sh` and `statistics.sh`, the folder should look something like this:
+After execution of `main.sh` and `statistics.sh`, the folder should look something like this:

 ```
 work_dir